 You might be shocked to learn that it's not uncommon for benefits to be worth more than a million bucks for a married couple.

 It used to be that he could file and suspend his benefit at age 66, thus allowing her to claim a spousal benefit.
-She would be able to claim a spousal benefit for four years then switch to her own benefit when she reached age 70.
-He would begin his benefit at his age 70.
+She would be able to claim a spousal benefit for four years, then switch to her own benefit when she reached age 70.
+He would begin his benefit at age 70.
 In this way, they could both get the delayed retirement credits that would allow them to collect the maximum monthly benefit amount.

-But the Social Security Administration changed the rules for this file-and-suspend strategy effective 2016.
-Now, when one individual suspends benefits, his spouse's benefits are also suspended.
+But the Social Security Administration changed the rules for this file-and-suspend strategy, effective 2015.
+Now, when one individual suspends benefits, their spouse's benefits are also suspended.
 This claiming strategy would have boosted the present value of their lifetime benefits to $1,057,000 back in the day.

 Valuing Other Benefits

 Those who are coming up on retirement routinely underestimate what a guaranteed income stream is worth.
-This tendency to underestimate applies to pension benefits as well as to Social Security.
+This tendency to underestimate applies to pension benefits as well as Social Security.

 Retirees also tend to overestimate the value of their savings and investments.
 They often assume that their investments can produce more income or earn a higher rate of return than what is realistic.
 This can lead people to choose a lump sum option for their pension instead of an annuity option simply because they're not aware of the true value of that annuity income stream.